OSC/ood-documentation/source/authentication/nsf-access.rst

 *************

 `ACCESS`_ users have allocations on many `ACCESS`_ resource, of which you are one.
-This means they have disperate usernames on all these systems and a unique username on _your_ system.
+This means they have disparate usernames on all these systems and a unique username on _your_ system.

 As a part of `ACCESS`_ your site likely already has the infrastructure around creating